AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_finetuning.rst

 to the agent and provides the context necessary to complete the task.
 This is a task-specific feature, and different reasoning problems will require different chat templates, although they can follow a similar format.
 We must also define a function to collate our questions and answers, and standardise their length.
-Combining all these components, we can now initialise the HuggingFaceGym object.
+Combining all these components, we can now initialise the ReasoningGym object.

 .. collapse:: Convert HuggingFace Dataset to Gymnasium Environment